-As part of our Following Him: the inconvenience of discipleship sermon series, we are engaging in a church-wide Bible reading plan.
+We are doing a congregational Bible reading plan that will have us reading the New Testament in a year.
 This will help us to all be 'listening' to God from the same chapter of the New Testament daily Monday through Friday.
 It should also facilitate our conversations when we gather, because we will have read the same chapter any given day.

 The reading plan we are following is called The Discipleship Journal's 5x5x5 Bible Reading Plan.
 It's designed for reading 5 minutes a day, 5 days a week (we've chosen Monday to Friday), and there are 5 ways to go deeper (see below).
 The plan is available on the YouVersion Bible App for both Android and iOS.
 You can also access the reading plan online by clicking here.

 Here are the readings for January 20-31 (February's reading will be added at the beginning of the month):

 - August 8: No reading

 - August 16: No reading